getsentry/sentry-native/ndk/README.md

 The `.aar` package also provides [prefab](https://developer.android.com/build/native-dependencies?buildsystem=cmake) support, giving you the possibility to consume the native `sentry.h` APIs from your native app code.

-If you're using the [Sentry Android SDK](https://docs.sentry.io/platforms/android/), this package is included automatically by default already.
+If you're using the [Sentry Android SDK](https://docs.sentry.io/platforms/android/), this package is included by default already.

 Besides the main package in `ndk/lib`, a simple Android app for for testing purposes is provided in the `ndk/sample` folder.